olliw42/mLRS-docu/docs/FLYSKY_FRM303.md

 With mLRS-WiFi-bridge mod, you will be able to stream serial data (e.g. MAVLink) wirelessly from the FRM303 to a WiFi capable device, such as a computer, a tablet or a smartphone and use software such as [Mission Planner](https://ardupilot.org/planner/) to evaluate telemetry data or adjust flight controller parameters on the fly.

-Flysky FRM303 micro-JR bay adapter is spacious enough to withhold [M5Stack ATOM Lite ESP32 module](https://shop.m5stack.com/products/atom-lite-esp32-development-kit), together with [Adafruit MPM3610 5V voltage regulator](https://www.adafruit.com/product/4739).
+Flysky FRM303 micro-JR bay adapter is spacious enough to hold [M5Stack ATOM Lite ESP32 module](https://shop.m5stack.com/products/atom-lite-esp32-development-kit), together with [Adafruit MPM3610 5V voltage regulator](https://www.adafruit.com/product/4739).
 The result is a tidy and compact solution:

 <img src="images/FRM303_mlrs-wifi-bridge_assembled.jpg" width="400px">